 I admit it.
 I let clutter build up, even now, after years of blogging about organization, design and decorating!
 Ok, so it happens to most of us.
 We let our guard down for a couple of days, and next thing we know there are stacks of mail on the office desk hiding the keyboard, and those library books on the kitchen counter are just waiting to get returned… Oh, and those sample shampoos cluttering up the bathroom window sill?
 You are going to get around to trying them out tomorrow, right?
 Aha.
-We all need a little help in the clutter department from time to time, and these simple tips to a clutter free home will get you on your way!
+We all need a little help in the declutter department from time to time, and these simple tips on how to declutter your home will get you on your way!
 You don’t have to do it all at once, try a new tip each day for a week and see if you don’t notice a huge difference.
 Oh, and you might even remember what those DIY throw pillows you worked so hard on actually look like, underneath all those sweaters that were waiting for you to bag up for Goodwill.

-1 – Take one space at a time, one day at a time, and clear the crud.
+1 – Declutter one space at a time, one day at a time, and clear the crud.
 That means taking a nice Hefty bag, and getting brutal.
 Are you really gonna use this again?
 If the chance of it being useful is less than 50%, toss, donate or sell.
 It means you can live without it.

 2 – It’s that old adage, “a place for everything, and everything in it’s place” that keeps homes clutter free.
 So the first step is making sure everything has it’s own spot.
 Use labels, especially if you have other family members who might forget the new system.

 3 – If it’s used more frequently, make it’s “spot” more accessible.
 If it only used during the holidays, relegate it in some far away cupboard that is a pain to get to, but it doesn’t matter ’cause you only have to do it once a year.